garrandall/popular-music-data/tracks/b-r-right-trina-ludacris.md

-you aint seen no chicks like mine, you aint seen no flicks like mine, bet i make you cum next to the subwoofers and my 6x9's.
+you aint seen no chicks like mine, you aint seen no flicks like mine, bet I make you cum next to the subwoofers and my 6x9's.

 tell me that you like it raw,
-tell me that my dick is MUAH!!! i might make you famous, and buy you watches by Maurice Lacroix
+tell me that my dick is MUAH!
+i might make you famous, and buy you watches by Maurice Lacroix

 tell me if its new or old,